wxjiao/wxjiao.github.io/_pages/home.md

 **LLM Agents & Reasoning**
 1. Encouraging Divergent Thinking in Large Language Models through Multi-Agent Debate.
 EMNLP 2024.
 2. LogicAsker: Evaluating and Improving the Logical Reasoning Ability of Large Language Models.
 EMNLP 2024.
 3. How Far Are We on the Decision-Making of LLMs?
 Evaluating LLMs' Gaming Ability in Multi-Agent Environments.
-ArXiv 2024.
+ICLR 2025.

 **LLM Cognition**
 1. Emotionally Numb or Empathetic?
 Evaluating How LLMs Feel using EmotionBench.
 NeurIPS 2024.